minhloi/dice/README.md

 - 4. If the roll value is greater than defense, damage deal equal value minus defense.
 - 5. If roll value equal defense, then dealt 1 damage.
 - 6. If roll value less than defense, then dealt 0 damage.
+- 7. Player can't use block more than 3 times in a row.
+- 8. When player use block, damage is half when roll value greater than defense.

 ####3.
 Documents:
 All documents are located in Dice/document folder or see below: